DaleFarnsworth/k4macro.python/README.md

 ## Program designed to remotely control an Elecraft K4 transceiver

-K4macro provides a set of buttons, each of which when clicked will send a macro string to the Elecraft K4 via TCP/IP.
-It is capable of sending string commands to multiple servers, one or more of which may be transceivers.
-These macros can be simple or complex.
-K4macro was inspired by K4 Macromaster, but in no way duplicates all of its functions.
-K4 Macro was initially created by Charles W. Powell, NK8O, but has been heavily modified.
-Charles has graciously allowed others to continue development under the GPL.
+K4-Companion is an application written in python3 that can remotely control and Elecraft K4 tranceiver via TCP/IP.
+It currently controls the main K4 features and is very useable as is, but new features are being added all the time.
+K4-Companion is very configurable.

+K4-Companion began life as a simple macro-sending program called K4Macro-Python, created by Charles Powell, NK8O.
+It has now grown far beyond a simple macro-sending program into a full-fledged remote control program for the K4.

 Please send problem reports either: by sending an email, by entering an issue on github, or by making a pull request.
 Problem reports and